karfly/learnable-triangulation-pytorch/README.md

 2. Download pretrained backbone's weights from [here](https://drive.google.com/open?id=1TGHBfa9LsFPVS5CH6Qkcy5Jr2QsJdPEa) and place them here: `./data/pretrained/human36m/pose_resnet_4.5_pixels_human36m.pth` (ResNet-152 trained on COCO dataset and finetuned jointly on MPII and Human3.6M).
 3. If you want to train Volumetric model, you need rough estimations of the pelvis' 3D positions both for train and val splits.
 In the paper we estimate them using the Algebraic model.
 You can use the [pretrained](#model-zoo) Algebraic model to produce predictions or just take [precalculated 3D skeletons](#model-zoo).

-#### CMU Panoptic (WIP)
-1. Download and preprocess the dataset by following the instructions in [mvn/datasets/cmu_preprocessing/README.md](https://github.com/Samleo8/learnable-triangulation-pytorch/blob/master/mvn/datasets/cmu_preprocessing/README.md).
-2. The config files can be found at `$THIS_REPOSITORY/experiements/[train|eval]/cmupanoptic`
-3. You can also do a quick evaluation using the provided `./eval_cmu` script

-#### General Datasets
-I tried to create documentation on how you can create your own general dataset [here](https://github.com/Samleo8/learnable-triangulation-pytorch/blob/master/TESTING_ON_GENERAL_DATASET.md).
-I was able to evaluate the CMU Panoptic dataset using the same ideas, and an example of that is seen above [here](#cmu-panoptic-wip).

 ## Model zoo
 In this section we collect pretrained models and configs.
 All **pretrained weights** and **precalculated 3D skeletons** can be downloaded at once [from here](https://drive.google.com/drive/folders/1yjnD47hdcFNvbQj87pXDgqGt52K7rz_z) and placed to `./data/pretrained`, so that eval configs can work out-of-the-box (without additional setting of paths).
 Alternatively, the table below provides separate links to those files.